holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/03_cancer_detection/lesson_plan_day_3.md

     - Cancer decider
 - Code review
     - Spin the wheel
-- Cancer decider
+- Bayesian cancer decider
-    - Walk through again data
+    - Walk through data again
+    - Certainty for an individual diagnosis
+        - (1 mal, 2 benign) vs. (1 mal, 200 benign)
+    - How to handle missing data
         - False positives vs. false negatives
         - What would you rather have for cancer decider
-    - Certainty for an individual diagnosis
-        - (1 mal, 2 benign) vs. (1 mal, 200 benign)
+- Bayesian cancer classifier
 - Go!

 ### Homework